griffinpj/dotfiles/README.md

             └── yabairc
 ```

+First clone the dotfiles repo into your `~/` directory and `cd` into the new direcotry.

-You can run `stow` on a top level folder withnin the dotfiles repository e.g `stow nvim`.
+You can then run `stow` on a top level folder within the dotfiles repository e.g `stow nvim`.
 This will create a link to `~/.config/nvim` for us.
 You may repeat this step on other folders that you wish to include in your local configuration.